 Centrelink workers are overworked and underpaid and sometimes not very well trained.
 Try to be patient with them.
 It is not the workers’ fault that you have to wait up to two hours just to get through to them on the phone.
 Plan ahead and have something else to do while you wait.
 The same applies when going to your local office.

 Read everything they send you.
-We know they send many, many letters and emails, about many, many (sometimes irrelevant) things.
+We know they send many, many letters and emails, about many, many (often irrelevant) things.
 However, you have to read them.
 You are assumed to have read them when it comes to challenging Centrelink decisions in courts.